bioinfo-chru-strasbourg/howard/docs/CADDO.md

-# CADD Optimized pathogenicity prediction
+# CADD Optimized pathogenicity thresholds for Non Coding regions of the genome

+CONCERN : CADD Optimized threshold for Non Coding regions to Evaluate Risk of pathogeNicity

 ## Introduction